hero media

 Italian and Sons is a fast and fun trattoria leading Canberra’s dynamic food scene since opening in 2010.
 The simple, unadorned dining room has that arrestingly casual, almost bistro-like familiarity, focusing purely on authentic pasta and proteins on a menu that switches daily and rests on seasonality.

-Minimal is always the best way to tackle the Italian and Sons menu.
+I’ve found that restraint is always the best way to approach the Italian and Sons menu, so I always only order one or two dishes.
 This could mean anything from texturally perfect pappardelle with wagyu short rib ragu or a pumpkin and leek tortelli with ricotta and burnt sage butter, to a lightly spiced 300g wood-fired pork cutlet with prosciutto.

 Cuisine: Italian